 Flying internationally is different than flying domestically – not only in terms of routes and procedures, but also in terms of what you can expect on the ground.
 Gary Tucker, technical coordinator of the NBAA International Operators Committee, offers his top five tips for international operations.
 For example, Tucker said, when crossing multiple time zones, an operator's duty time may not be excessive, but their body clock may betray them.
 The sun could be shining high overhead, but one's own circadian rhythm makes it feel like 2 a.m. and an operator's capabilities may be seriously impaired.
 Learn more about this and other international flying tips in this week's NBAA Flight Plan podcast.

-The International Operators Committee aids Member Companies in the facilitation of their international flight operations.
-The Committee presents a strong and knowledgeable voice in international aviation affairs through liaison with the International Business Aviation Council, Ltd. (IBAC) and other international aviation organizations.
+NBAA's International Operators Committee aids member companies in the facilitation of their international flight operations.
+The Committee presents a strong and nowledgeable voice in international aviation affairs through liaison with the International Business Aviation Council (IBAC) and other international aviation organizations.

-The International Operators Conference outlines the best practices for flight departments providing international transportation for their passengers.
-The Conference provides four days of intense education sessions designed to help flight departments fly safely, securely, efficiently and legally.
+NBAA's International Operators Conference outlines the best practices for flight departments providing international transportation for their passengers.
+The conference provides four days of intense education sessions designed to help flight departments fly safely, securely, efficiently and legally.